Vanadium: Other uses

 The vanadium redox battery, a type of flow battery, is an electrochemical cell consisting of aqueous vanadium ions in different oxidation states.
-Batteries of the type were first proposed in the 1930s and developed commercially from the 1980s onwards.
+Batteries of this type were first proposed in the 1930s and developed commercially from the 1980s onwards.
 Cells use +5 and +2 formal oxidization state ions.
 Vanadium redox batteries are used commercially for grid energy storage.

 Vanadate can be used for protecting steel against rust and corrosion by conversion coating.
 Vanadium foil is used in cladding titanium to steel because it is compatible with both iron and titanium.
 The moderate thermal neutron-capture cross-section and the short half-life of the isotopes produced by neutron capture makes vanadium a suitable material for the inner structure of a fusion reactor.

+Vanadium can be added in small quantities < 5% to LFP battery cathodes to increase ionic conductivity.

 Proposed

-Lithium vanadium oxide has been proposed for use as a high energy density anode for lithium ion batteries, at 745 Wh/L when paired with a lithium cobalt oxide cathode.
+Lithium vanadium oxide has been proposed for use as a high-energy-density anode for lithium-ion batteries, at 745 Wh/L when paired with a lithium cobalt oxide cathode.
 Vanadium phosphates have been proposed as the cathode in the lithium vanadium phosphate battery, another type of lithium-ion battery.

 Biological role

-Vanadium is has a more significant role in marine environments than terrestrial.
+Vanadium has a more significant role in marine environments than terrestrial ones.

 Vanadoenzymes

-A number of species of marine algae produce vanadium bromoperoxidase as well as the closely related chloroperoxidase (which may use a heme or vanadium cofactor) and iodoperoxidases.
+Several species of marine algae produce vanadium bromoperoxidase as well as the closely related chloroperoxidase (which may use a heme or vanadium cofactor) and iodoperoxidases.
 The bromoperoxidase produces an estimated 1–2 million tons of bromoform and 56,000 tons of bromomethane annually.
 Most naturally occurring organobromine compounds are produced by this enzyme, catalyzing the following reaction (R-H is hydrocarbon substrate):

 A vanadium nitrogenase is used by some nitrogen-fixing micro-organisms, such as Azotobacter.
 In this role, vanadium serves in place of the more common molybdenum or iron, and gives the nitrogenase slightly different properties.

 Vanadium accumulation in tunicates

 Vanadium is essential to tunicates, where it is stored in the highly acidified vacuoles of certain blood cell types, designated vanadocytes.
-Vanabins (vanadium binding proteins) have been identified in the cytoplasm of such cells.
-The concentration of vanadium in the blood of ascidian tunicates is as much as ten million times higher than the surrounding seawater, which normally contains 1 to 2 µg/L. The function of this vanadium concentration system and these vanadium-bearing proteins is still unknown, but the vanadocytes are later deposited just under the outer surface of the tunic, where they may deter predation.
+Vanabins (vanadium-binding proteins) have been identified in the cytoplasm of such cells.
+The concentration of vanadium in the blood of ascidian tunicates is as much as ten million times higher than the surrounding seawater, which normally contains 1 to 2 μg/L. The function of this vanadium concentration system and these vanadium-bearing proteins is still unknown, but the vanadocytes are later deposited just under the outer surface of the tunic, where they may deter predation.